Robert Mathis: Personal life

 Mathis appeared as himself in the episode "Fluoride" of the comedy television series Parks and Recreation, alongside teammates Andrew Luck, Reggie Wayne, Adam Vinatieri, Anthony Castonzo, and Colts owner Jim Irsay.

 In 2017, Mathis joined the Colts coaching staff as a Pass Rush Consultant.

+In 2020, Mathis started the Gridiron Gang, a football team based in Indianapolis that travels the country.

+Mathis is a member of Straitway Truth Ministry, a Black Hebrew Israelite group that preaches Biblical literalism.
+He joined the group after he was introduced by former Colts teammate Daniel Muir.